streamr-dev/streamr-ethereum-watcher/README.md

 # Marketplace Watcher
-An optional service of the Streamr cloud architecture that listens to events emitted by the Streamr Marketplace smart contract and informs [Engine-and-Editor](https://github.com/streamr-dev/engine-and-editor) of changes to products.
+An optional service of the Streamr cloud architecture that listens to events emitted by the Streamr Marketplace smart contract and informs [Core API](https://github.com/streamr-dev/core-api) of changes to products.

 For redundancy, run multiple instances in parallel attached to different Ethereum nodes.